tinco/celluloid-websocket/README.md

 run(WebSocketEcho)
 ```

-You can try it out by cloning this repository, going to the examples directory and running:
+You can try it out by cloning this repository running `bundle` and then:

 ```
-passenger start -R message_counter.ru
+passenger start -R examples/message_counter.ru
 ```

 ## Contributing